ogxd/project-curator/README.md

   - **Referenced**
     *The asset is referenced by at least one other asset that is included in the build
     Example : A prefab that is in a built Scene*

+> [!NOTE] The overlay icon in the project folder can be disabled.
+To do so, right click on the Project Curator window tab, and click "Project Overlay"